nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/configure-nuxeo-platform.md

 1. In Studio, under the **Configuration** menu, select **Content Model** > **Document Types** > **BCContract**, then click on the **Schema** tab.

-2. Add a new field to the schema: `refundAmount: Floating point`.
+2. Add a new field to the schema: `refundAmount` as a Floating point.

 {{#> callout type='tip' }}
 This field is directly related to the **BC Contract** document type, but if you want to create more general properties to be shared with other document types you can add them to a separate schema (**Configuration** > **Content Model** > **Schemas**), or create your own.